serengetijade/C_Sharp/README.md

 A very basic spinup of a console application to demonstrate using coded models to build a database with Entity Framework.

 #### [WebApp Tutorial](https://github.com/serengetijade/C_Sharp/tree/main/WebAppTutorial)
-a 15 minute mini project to demonstrate how C# scaffolding can make spinning up a basic web page super quick and easy.
+A 15 minute mini project to demonstrate how C# scaffolding can make spinning up a basic web page super quick and easy.
 It has a few basic HTML elements, uses a shared Layout page with navigation bar, and implements CSS and JavaScript.

 ![WebApp Tutorial Preview](https://github.com/serengetijade/C_Sharp/blob/main/ReadMe/WebAppTutorial.jpg)